 In the case of one or more subsidiary request(s) (sometimes referred to as "auxiliary requests") directed to alternative texts for grant of a patent, every such request qualifies as a text submitted or agreed by the applicant within the meaning of Art.
-113(2) and therefore must be dealt with in the order indicated or agreed to by the applicant, up to and including the highest-ranking allowable request, if any (see also Legal Advice No. 15/05 (rev. 2), OJ 6/2005, 357 and 15.1).
+113(2) and therefore must be dealt with in the order indicated or agreed to by the applicant, up to and including the highest-ranking allowable request, if any (see also Legal Advice No. 15/05 (rev. 2), OJ 6/2005, 357, and 14.1 below).
+It is also to be noted that, for the types of application mentioned in C-VI, 5.7.4, Rule 137(4) must also be complied with in respect of auxiliary requests, which may also be subject to a communication according to Rule 137(4).

-4.2 Extent of re-examination
+4.2 Extent of examination of replies